pankaj139/system-design-interview-solutions/autocomplete_system_design.md

 ### What You'll Learn

+By the end of this section, you'll be able to:

 - Combine multiple ranking signals (popularity, relevance, recency)
 - Implement personalized autocomplete based on user history
 - Use machine learning for ranking optimization